sorbet/sorbet/website/docs/adopting.md

 - every class, module, and constant in a codebase is known.
 These can be 100% accurately shown in auto-complete suggestions and used in type annotations.

 - all gems have explicit interfaces.
-More than yard documentation, RBI files are machine-checked documentation about the libraries we're using.
+More than YARD documentation, RBI files are machine-checked documentation about the libraries we're using.

 Importantly, Sorbet does **not** yet report **type errors** (the errors we've